 Tough workouts cause achy muscles, also known as DOMS, but are these a good thing?
-Jess talks about the wisdom of Delayed Onset Muscle Soreness…
+Jessica Ennis-Hill gives the lowdown about Delayed Onset Muscle Soreness…

 What is DOMS, then?

-Delayed Onset Muscle Soreness — DOMS — is the muscular pain you get 24 to 48 hours after high-intensity physical exercise and is actually part of the muscle-building process.
+Delayed Onset Muscle Soreness — DOMS — is the muscular pain you get 24-48 hours after high-intensity physical exercise and is actually part of the muscle-building process.

 People often blame the stiffness on a build-up of lactic acid, but this isn’t actually true.
 Instead, DOMS is most likely to be a result of microtrauma to the muscles.
 An American doctor, Dr Theodore Hough, first described DOMS over a hundred years ago as being the result of ruptures within muscle fibres.
-Now, this sounds terrifying, but it’s actually a good thing.
+This may sound terrifying, but it’s actually a good thing.

 DOMS shows that your fitness is progressing

 It usually starts in the 24 hours after your workout, and peaks about 48 hours later.
 "When the feeling starts, your temporarily overworked muscles are flooded with white blood cells after exercise, which are working frantically to repair soreness, which in turn causes temporary inflammation," says Jess.
 "Once the repair process has completed, normally within that time frame, the red blood cells move off for a cuppa and the inflammation, and the pain, recede."

 Hey guys, I can’t walk over here.
 Any help available?